-The main part of our algorithm is described in detail in the next section along with specific features designed to exploit partial separability.
+The main part of our algorithm is described in detail in the next section.
 Section 3 describes the modified DIRECT subalgorithm.
 Convergence results are given in Section 4.
 These apply when f either belongs to a class of non-smooth functions, or is strictly differentiable at point(s) the algorithm identifies as solution(s) to (1).
 Numerical results are presented in Section 5, and concluding remarks are in Section 6.